binipringle/constructs/_texts/1-condensedoutline.md

 - {:.indent-2}2016 Election: Trump loses popular vote by 2.9 million – becomes President.
 - {:.indent-2}2020 Election: Joe Biden wins popular vote by over 7 million; but a change of about 100k votes could have given an electoral college victory to Trump.

 **At the Constitution's Bicentennial in 1987, Chief Justice Thurgood Marshall**: "[t]he focus of this celebration invites a complacent belief that the vision of those who debated and compromised in Philadelphia yielded the "more perfect Union" it is said we now enjoy.
 I cannot accept this invitation, for I do not believe that the meaning of the Constitution was forever "fixed" at the Philadelphia Convention.
 Nor do I find the wisdom, foresight, and sense of justice exhibited by the Framers particularly profound.
 To the contrary, the government they devised was defective from the start, requiring several amendments, a civil war, and momentous social transformation to attain the system of constitutional government, and its respect for the individual freedoms and human rights, we hold as fundamental today." *Commemorating the Wrong Document?* (1987).
-When contemporary Americans cite "The Constitution," they invoke a concept that is vastly different from what the Framers barely began to construct two centuries ago.

 ---